reduxjs/reselect/README.md

      - If they're the same, it returns the cached result without running the [input selectors] or the [result function].

-     - If they differ, it proceeds to the second level.
+     - If they differ, it proceeds ("cascades") to the second level.

    - **Second Level**: It runs the [input selectors] and compares their current results with the previous ones (done by `memoize`).
      > [!NOTE]